JaviCervera/wiz3d/doc/documentation.md

 ## memory

-Beam can allocate and manipulate memory buffers with this module.
+Wiz3d can allocate and manipulate memory buffers with this module.
 It defines an opaque structure `memory_t`.

 `struct memory_t* CreateMemblock(int size)`